calmer23/Z8E/README.md

 **Version 4.3.3**

 1. Configure auxiliary console for use with z80pack1.38 with modifications to iosim.c source code.

 2. Wrote/stole code for program to function as remote auxiliary console on Mac Terminal.
 See cpmaux.c for shell aliases to get terminal window into raw mode (and back to SANE when done).

+3. Fixed FIFO hang/block when opening (in iosim.c).
+You no longer need to run cpmaux first before starting z80pack cpmsim.
+This is not an issue with Z8E itself, but I run Z8E via cpmsim on my Apple iMac.
+I only need to run cpmaux when I will be using the auxiliary console.

 **Version 4.3.2**